Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Robust variance estimation and regularization

 The penalty is also called ``regularization", reflecting the prior belief (in the Bayesian framework) that variance estimation across different genes should exhibit certain smooth behavior \citep{baldi,hastie}.

-A popular software package called SAM (Statistical Analysis of Microarray) ({\sl http://www-stat.stanford.edu/\~{}tibs/SAM/}) is based on Eq.(\ref{eq-sam}).
-Another {\sl R} ({\sl R} is a free software environment for statistical computing: {\sl http://www.r-project.org/}) implementation of the same idea, {\sl siggen}, can be found at {\sl http://www.bioconductor.org/packages/2.3/bioc/html/siggenes.html}.
-In SAM, detailed procedures are proposed to determine the $s_0$ value from the data.
-It is not clear whether this procedure is unique or it is just one of many options.
-In practice, any small value of $s_0$, such as the 5\% percentile of standard deviations of all genes, can stabilize the variance estimation.
+A popular software package called SAM (Significance Analysis of Microarrays) \citep{sam-docu} ({\sl http://www-stat.stanford.edu/\~{}tibs/SAM/}, version 4.0, July 2010) is based on Eq.(\ref{eq-sam}).
+Another {\sl R} implementation of the same idea, {\sl siggenes} \citep{siggenes}, is available at \\ {\sl http://www.bioconductor.org/packages/release/bioc/html/siggenes.html}.
+In SAM \citep{sam-docu}, the $s_0$ value is chosen to minimize the variability of $t_{sam}$ with respect to the gene-specific standard error term of $\sqrt{s_1^2/n_1+s_0^2/n_0}$.
+In \citep{efron}, $s_0$ is set at the 90\% percentile of standard errors of all genes.
+In practice, any small value of $s_0$ can stabilize the variance estimation.

 A Bayesian derivation of the extra term in variance estimation is derived in \citep{baldi}.
-In this framework, mean, variance of a normal distribution (of $\log(x)=x'$) has a prior distribution, as well as a posterior distribution after data are observed.
-For convenience, they pick a functional form of prior distribution so that posterior will have the same functional form (inverse Gamma distribution for the variance, normal distribution for the mean).
+In this framework, mean, variance of a normal distribution (of $\log_{10}(x)=x'$) has a prior distribution, as well as a posterior distribution after data are observed.
+For convenience, the inverse Gamma distribution for the variance parameter and the normal distribution for the mean parameter is chosen to ensure both prior and posterior distribution to have the same functional form.
 It can be shown that (the mean of) posterior variance is a weighted sum of prior variance ($\sigma_0^2$) and the sample-estimated of variance $s^2$ \citep{baldi}:

-where weight $w$ tend to close to 1 for larger sample size ($w= (n-1)/(\nu_0 +n-2)$, $\nu_0$ is the prior degree of freedom for the inverse Gammar distribution).
+where weight $w$ ($n$ is the sample size, $\nu_0$ is the prior degree of freedom for the inverse Gammar distribution):